Verteiron/SkyBox/doc/vSS_README.md

 #SkyBox
 Skyrim mod that allow items to be shared between different playthroughs.
 Any number of in-game chests can be turned into a *Stash*, which means its contents will be persistent no matter which character you are playing.
 This is still in development.

+##Updats
+* 1.0.1 - Fixed a bug that could lead to serious savegame trouble if Create Stash was cast on the same container several times in a row.

 ##How to use it
 After installing, you'll get a lesser power called *SkyBox: Create Stash*.
 Aim yourself at a Container object (anything you can put stuff in that isn't another actor) and use the Power.
 The container is now a *Stash*, and will glow a bit.
 Anything you put in the Stash will be saved and made available to your other characters.